clowdhaus/aws-github-actions/.github/README.md

   $ yarn
 ```

-Note: You may come across the comand sequence `lerna bootstrap` in the `lerna` documentation; this is equivalent to running `yarn` where both commands will pull down the necesary dependencies for the project and its packages.
+Note: You may come across the command sequence `lerna bootstrap` in the `lerna` documentation; this is equivalent to running `yarn` where both commands will pull down the necessary dependencies for the project and its packages.

 ## Contributing